-EMA is piloting a micro-grid test-bed at
+EMA is piloting a micro-grid test-bed

 micro-grid infrastructure using intermittent renewable energy sources such as

-Since October 2013, about 30 participants from around
+Since October 2013, about 30

-Thanks to this test-bed, they have
+Thanks to the Test-bed, they have

 own diesel generators for their electricity needs.

-The test-bed will also provide a platform for
+The Test-bed also provides a platform

-local companies and research institutions to develop and pilot energy-related
+for companies and research institutions to develop and pilot energy-related

 technologies and solutions.
 This will help build local capabilities in the area

 of micro-grid design, energy management and energy storage.
-The test-bed will
+The Test-bed will

 off-grid communities in the region.

-The micro-grid was built by a local
+The Micro-grid was built by a local

 consortium comprising Daily Life Renewable Energy Pte Ltd (DLRE) and OKH